kaipodresearch/korp-pst/README.md

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![Generic badge](https://img.shields.io/badge/Windows-Passed-blue.svg)

-KORP-PST (Codename: Triumph) is an penetration testing tool for windows infrastructure that has been developing by Kaipod Homeland Security as a research offensive project.
+KORP-PST (Codename: Triumph) is an penetration testing tool for windows infrastructure that has been developing by Kaipod Homeland Security as an offensive research project.
 It can be used in red-teaming project and penetration testing of an active directory based environment.

 <p align="center">
 <img src="https://github.com/kaipodresearch/korp-pst/blob/main/kaipod-logo.png">